 On June 27, 2017, the Company amended its revolving credit facility to increase and extend the borrowing capacity of its existing revolving credit facility into a \$400,000, 5-year revolving credit line expiring in June 2022 ("the Revolver").
-As of September 30, 2017, the Company's outstanding balance of unamortized deferred financing costs was \$6,324, which is being amortized to other (expense) income, net on a straight line basis over the new term of the Revolver.
+As of December 31, 2017, the Company's outstanding balance of unamortized deferred financing costs was \$5,991, which is being amortized to other (expense) income, net on a straight line basis over the new term of the Revolver.
+The Company drew \$195,000 from the Revolver to facilitate the completion of the Merger Agreement for the acquisition of both Ceres and its wholly-owned subsidiary, Themis.

-As of September 30, 2017, the Company was in compliance with all covenants and conditions under the Revolver and there were no borrowings against the revolver.
-There were outstanding letters of credit of \$2,622 as of September 30, 2017.
+As of December 31, 2017, the Company was in compliance with all covenants and conditions under the Revolver and there were no outstanding borrowings against the revolver.
+There were outstanding letters of credit of \$2,760 as of December 31, 2017.